backendfrontflip/spacecadetio/README.md

 This repository is for future projects inspection.
-Click on the links below to see more projects
+Click on the links below to see the few I've done
 <li><a href="https://backendfrontflip.github.io/spacecadetio/BPC-main/">Blog Preview component</a></li>
 <li><a href="https://backendfrontflip.github.io/spacecadetio/Bentogrid/bento.html">Bento Grid Component</a></li>
 <li><a href="https://backendfrontflip.github.io/spacecadetio/QCS/mobile.html">QR Code Component</a></li>